 In May 2014, IFRS 15 was issued by the IASB which provides a comprehensive framework for recognition, measurement, and disclosure of revenue from contracts with customers, excluding contracts within the scope of the standards on leases, insurance contracts and financial instruments.
 IFRS 15 is effective for annual periods beginning on or after January 1, 2018, and must be applied retrospectively.
 Early adoption is permitted.
-The Company is currently assessing the potential impacts of IFRS 15.
+The Company is currently assessing the potential impacts of IFRS 15 and anticipates no material adjustments on adoption of this standard.